 The proposals in the CE shall be implemented based on VTM-6.0.
-The results for two test conditions shall be provided for CE5-1, CE5-2, and CE5-3: Test Conditions 1 use configuration of Anchor 1, Test Conditions 2 use configuration of Anchor 2.
+The results for two test conditions shall be provided for CE5-1 and CE5-3: Test Conditions 1 use configuration of Anchor 1, Test Conditions 2 use configuration of Anchor 2.
+CE5-2 shall provide the results under Test Condition 1 (Anchor 1).
 The results for LDP configuration are mandatory for this CE.
-For CE6-4, only the results for Anchor-1 shall be provided